About Supplements

 Taking a daily multivitamin for 20 years didn't reduce the overall risk of death, or death from cancer, heart disease, or strokes, according to a recent analysis of three prospective cohort studies, although a previous large-scale, randomized, double-blind, placebo-controlled trial showed a modest reduction in the total risk of cancer.
 Even though a third of U.S. adults take them, the current consensus is that most people would be better off getting their vitamins from a healthful diet that is associated with greater longevity.

-I've previously discussed the need for fish oil omega-3 supplementation for vegetarians, a recommendation often rejected by die-hard vegans, at the expense of their brain and heart.
+I've previously discussed the risk of developing deficiencies in essential omega-3 fatty acids by strict vegetarians, a warning that’s often dismissed by die-hard vegans.
 A recent study found that people with a genetic predisposition for developing elevated blood levels of cholesterol, LDL, and triglycerides can benefit from omega-3 supplements, along with lipid-lowering medications.
 For a deep dive into the subject, see:

 Your primary care physician should be able to recommend specific dietary supplements for your health needs.
 It would be prudent to learn as much as you can about any supplements you might be taking.
 The NIH has hundreds of fact sheets covering almost every supplement available.